Skokoo/ImCurvin/Mode.md

 Every time based anomaly generated during the attack is filtered by a specialized post scan Python validation engine designed to isolate baseline network latency from genuine database thread delays.
 The framework intelligently detects non MySQL environments and aborts execution to prevent resource wastage.

-You can see the screenshoot at the screens hoot gallery.
+You can view the execution interface in the screenshot gallery.